fhnw-ivy/fhnw-ds-cde1-wettermonitor/README.md

 - https://data.stadt-zuerich.ch/dataset/sid_wapo_wetterstationen

 ## Collaborators
-This project (i.e. mini-challenge) was concluded during the first semester of the BSc Data Science course at the [University of Applied Sciences Northwestern Switzerland](https://www.fhnw.ch/en/).
+This project was concluded during the first semester of the BSc Data Science course at the [University of Applied Sciences Northwestern Switzerland](https://www.fhnw.ch/en/).

 Following students worked and collaborated on this project:
 - Dominik Filliger | [@DM1NIK](https://github.com/DM1NIK)